Are you struggling with a gaming addiction?

-But they can eat up countless hours and be just as addicting as more sophisticated gaming technologies.
+These trivial “pastimes” can eat up countless hours and become just as addicting as more sophisticated gaming technologies.

-- Neglect Responsibilities: Have you been getting up late for work or missing classes as a result of late-night gaming?
+- You Neglect Real World Responsibilities: Have you been getting up late for work or missing classes as a result of late-night gaming sessions?
 Have you ruined relationships, broken promises, and let family and friends down?
 You’re putting gaming first.
-Being unable to make your responsibilities a priority is a problem, especially if you’re serious about your current goals.
+And being unable to make your responsibilities a priority is a problem, especially if you’re serious about your current goals.

-- Neglect Appearance: Are you forgetting to shower?
+- You Neglect Your Real World Appearance: Are you forgetting to shower?
 Did you wear the same dirty shirt all weekend?
 Do you go to bed smelling a little funky because, well, you’re not going to see anyone anyways?
-Being hooked to a screen often makes you put off the most basic things in life, like tending to your personal hygiene.
+Being hooked to a screen often makes you put off the most basic things in life, like simply tending to your personal hygiene.

-- Neglect Health: Lack of sleep, sore back, sore eyes, poor food choices, anxiety, or weight gain can all be by-products of too much gaming.
-At FocusMe, we hear from customers all the time who tell us they often forget to eat because of their gaming habits, or end up living on fast food because they can’t pull themselves out to go shop for real food.
+- You Neglect Real World Health: Lack of sleep, sore back, sore eyes, poor food choices, anxiety, or weight gain can all be by-products of too much gaming.
+At FocusMe we hear from new customers all the time who tell us they often forgot to eat because of their gaming habits (before they found our blocking software).
+Some end up living on fast food just because they can’t pull themselves out of the house to shop for the real thing.